 • "The Symbol for Intensity" is in the anthology From Porn to Poetry, a "best of" collection for the webzine CleanSheets.
 Strangely, it's not SF, fantasy or horror.
 It's just weird.

 • "Tangaroa", an SF story in a world with ubiquitous nanotech, is in the anthology Best Transgender Erotica.
 Its post-nation-state future was inspired by Neal Stephenson's Diamond Age and Ian MacDonald's Terminal Cafe.
-It's such an interesting world that I have started another story and a novel in it.

 • "Fragment from the Diary of Arabella B.", a pulp Victorian romp (which originated as a character diary in a Castle Falkenstein campaign), is in the Scarlet Letters archives, which one needs a subscription to access.